Magic, Mirrors & Myths

 FACT:

-Some engines and engine are more respsonsive to headers than
+Some engines are more respsonsive to headers than

 other engines.
 For example a TR8 reponds better to headers than a